JiriTrecak/Laurine/README.md

 Once again, Xcode autocomplete for the win!
 Insanity.

 ![Image : XCode help for methods](https://github.com/JiriTrecak/Laurine/blob/master/Help/help-2.png?raw=true "Xcode autocomplete")

+**Swift support**

+ Swift-written application is recommended Laurine usecase.
+Internally, it uses nested structures to make your life much easier.
+Also, it is extremely performant and will have no impact on your current codebase.

-**Objective-C support**
+**ObjC support**

-Objective-C is now supported.
+Objective-C is supported from v0.2 as well.
 Because of the way the code is generated, you can write just the same code as you would in Swift, using dot notation to access each next element.
 For example:

 ```objective-c
 NSString *text = Localizations.ProfileInfo("Jiri", 25, 1.75)